 In the present, when computer resources are abundant and immediately accessible, businesses with an eye to the future want to know more than just what happened in the past.
 Many analytics and tracking tools don’t tell you what the outcome will be, it only tells you the numbers.
 Executives are searching for ways to look forward with their numbers, not just back.

 Here at ML2Grow, we have the experts to implement the best predictive systems for your organisation.

 Predictive Modeling for customer behaviour

 - Cluster models: are used for customer segmentation, algorithms segment target groups based on numerous variables, from demographics to average order total.
 This will be the focus of our article.

 - Collaborative filtering (recommendations): in our previous blog post ‘how to boost your sales with a recommender system’ we explained the power of recommender systems and the techniques used such as collaborative filtering.
-It is used for recommending products, services, and advertisements to customers based on a variety of variables.
+It recommends products, services, and advertisements to customers based on various variables.

 Targeting the right customers at the right time with the right content

-Segmentation is a marketing process that consists of dividing a broad target market into categories (consumers, businesses, etc.) that typically would have a common interest, traits, or needs.
+Segmentation is a marketing process that divides a broad target market into categories (consumers, businesses, etc.) that typically would have a common interest, traits, or needs.

 Marketers segment user or customer databases to link a product and/